-See, in my early days of Uplevel, I was scared to give feedback to the people on my team.
-I thought I would over-power them.
+In my early days of founding Uplevel You, I was scared to give feedback to the people on my team.
 I thought they would resent me.
-So I glossed over problems, minimized mistakes.
+So I ignored problems, minimized mistakes.
 Basically, I did everything I could to avoid confrontations.

-In this case, I kept not giving feedback on this person’s mistakes.
+In this case, I kept not giving feedback on this person’s issues.
 In fact, I did some of her work myself, telling myself she’d figure it out somehow… until it was too late.
 I had to fire her.
-Things had gone too far afield, and I didn’t know how to bring them back.
+It had all gone off the reservation, and I didn’t know how to get it back.

 Hiring And Firing Is Expensive

 Each full-time person you hire costs $57,968, according to the U.S. Department of Labor Statistics.

 And no, that number doesn’t include training.

 So NOT losing $58,000 in a year would be worth it, right?

 Plus, if you let someone go each time they mess up, you’ll never teach your team how to help you.
 Which means you won’t be able to build a strong business.

 Because instead of burrowing your toes in the white sands of Cancun to celebrate your record breaking year… you’ll wind up being burnt out all the time.